T

 activity

-Stroll along the scenic Chicago Riverwalk, offering stunning views of the city's skyscrapers.
-Numerous cafes and bars line the path, perfect for a midday break.
+Stroll along the scenic Chicago Riverwalk, offering stunning views of the city's famous architecture from a unique perspective.
+Numerous cafes and bars line the path.

 Short walk from the Chicago Architecture Center.